 If you’re a kinkster who thinks that orgasm denial would work perfectly for your BDSM games (discover 6 more BDSM games), you’re absolutely right!
 A ruined orgasm might be punishment for a submissive partner who didn’t do something to your liking.
 Or you might be the submissive person who is rewarded with an orgasm for performing beautifully.

 If you want to give your man back-arching, toe-curling, screaming orgasms that will keep him sexually obsessed with you, then you can learn these sex techniques in my private and discreet newsletter.
 You'll also learn the 5 dangerous mistakes that will ruin your sex life and relationship.
 Get it here.

 Some dominants use orgasm denial or tease and denial games to remind the submissive who is in charge and “owns” their body.
 If this sounds like you, check out these 7 femdom ideas for ultimate domination.

 Many kinksters enjoy the devices that aid orgasm denial.
 Modern chastity belts and devices – in the form of cock cages for men – can seem like torture implements.
-However, they’re more annoying and frustrating than anything else.
+However, they’re meant to be more annoying and frustrating than painful.
 We’ll touch on those in just a bit.

 But you don’t necessarily have to be kinky or into BDSM to enjoy orgasm denial or ruined orgasms.
 You don’t need other tools or elements of domination and submission to enjoy orgasm denial in the bedroom.